 7. Swing/Bouncer – As we all would love to just sit and hold our baby all day, if you’re anything like me, you got things to do!
 Whether its laundry, dinner, or even just a shower a bouncer or swing is a great place to securely put baby down and help keep her entertained.
 We have both a swing and a bouncer and we regularly lay Emma down for a nap in both.
 The swing is great because it has an AC adapter, so you don’t have to waste batteries.
 However, when awake, Emma seems to prefer the bouncer.
 Each baby’s different, but one of the two is super helpful when you just gotta put baby down.

 8. Baby Carrier – At first, I wasn’t really that interested in having a baby carrier.
 I didn’t really think I would use it.
 Isn’t it easier to push a stroller than strap a baby to your chest?
 But I got a hand-me-down one from a friend and hung on to it just in case.
 Thank goodness I did!
 Forget about just wearing it while you’re out.
 A carrier is fantastic for when baby needs to be held, but you have other things to do.
 I’ve worn Little Miss while cooking dinner, watering the plants, doing laundry, even painting!
 There are a bunch of different types of carriers so finding one that suits your needs should be cake!
-I have a traditional baby carrier as well as a DIY Moby Wrap that I made (instructions here) and a sling.
+I have a traditional baby carrier as well as a DIY Moby Wrap that I made (this post provides great info and instructions on how to DIY your own baby wrap) and a sling.
 So unless you plan on growing an extra set of hands, find what works for you and get one . . . now!